akshala/Assembler/README.md

 * If a label is defined more than once then an error message is shown.
 * For an instruction, we identify if the opcode is either present in the macro table or it is one of the given opcodes, If it is neither then an error message is shown.
 * If it is a macro that has already been defined then the location couter is incremented by the size of the macro and nothing else is done.
+* For a macro call, the definition of the macro is taken from the macro table and a macro expansion is done.
 * If the opcode is one of the given opcodes, then it is added to the opcode table along with the operands if they are present.
 * Forward referencing is done in the first pass.
 If there is a symbol which has not been found even at the end of the first pass then an error message is shown.
 * If the input file does not have a stop statement in the end which is indicated by the keyword 'STP' then an error is shown.

 ### Second Pass
 The final object code is generated in the second pass.
 The values of opcodes and operands in binary are fetched from the opcode table.
-For a macro call, the definition of the macro is taken from the macro table and a macro expansion is done.
 For labels, the address of the label is taken from the symbol table.
 The object code is written in a txt file.